 You’ve heard the expression, “Can’t get blood from a turnip”?
 A turnip represents the case that an attorney turns down for lack of available assets to achieve a financial win for both his firm and his client.
 A turnip simply costs more than the case is worth to pursue in court.

-No one would suggest that you shirk away from living life as a responsible individual with at least some liability coverage, but lets face it; in today’s suit-happy world, YOU WANT to be a TURNIP!
+No one would suggest that you shirk away from living life as a responsible individual with at least some liability coverage, but lets face it; in today’s sue-happy world, YOU WANT to be a TURNIP!

 A legal defense is an expensive proposition and clearly, attorneys can ill afford cases that don’t offer enough compensation to cover their clients, as well as court costs, investigations, staff time and a profit margin …they too, after all, are a business.